MartinThoma/MartinThoma.github.io/_posts/2013-01-08-how-to-sort-with-java.md

 title: How to sort with Java
 author: Martin Thoma
 date: 2013-01-08 21:49:47.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
-- Programming
-- Java
-- sorting
+tags: Programming, Java, sorting
 featured_image: 2012/07/java-thumb.png
 ---
 Sorting is a very basic task that every programmer should be able to solve.
 In Python, you have sort and sorted.
 In C++, you can use <a href="../cpp-operator-overloading/#Sorting">operator overloading</a>.
 I'll now tell you how to do basic sorting with Java.
 I will not write about <a href="http://www.codinghorror.com/blog/2007/12/sorting-for-humans-natural-sort-order.html">natural language sorting</a> or language-aware sorting.
 This is only about simple sorting with Java.